-Some time earlier than this Edward McTiernan had joined the Political Labour League, later to become the Australian Labor Party.
+It was at about this time that Edward McTiernan joined the Political Labour League, later to become the Australian Labour Party.
 It was not long before the Labour movement had a serious cause.
-The Labor Prime Minister, William Morris Hughes, was convinced that conscription would be necessary to continue the Australian war effort.
-To overcome difficulties in his Cabinet and in Federal Parliament, Hughes responded to the cables from the British Government, which urged further reinforcements, by introducing the Referendum Bill in 1916.
+The Labour Prime Minister, William Morris Hughes, was convinced that conscription would be necessary to continue the Australian war effort.
+To overcome difficulties in his Cabinet and in Parliament, Hughes responded to the cables from the British Government which urged further reinforcements, by introducing the Referendum Bill in 1916.
 The Bill was passed through the Federal Parliament and the Referendum fixed for 28 October 1916.
 Conscription had been introduced in Britain and New Zealand.
 But the campaign in Australia was a specially bitter one.
 The question posed under the Referendum Act was not entirely neutral in its terms:

-"Are you in favour of the Government having, in this grave emergency, the same compulsory powers over citizens in regard to requiring their military service for the term of this war outside the Commonwealth as it now has in regard to military service within the Commonwealth?"
+Are you in favour of the government having, in this grave emergency, the same compulsory powers over citizens in regard to requiring their military service for the term of this war outside the Commonwealth as it now has in regard to military service within the Commonwealth?21

 The Bar supported the Referendum proposal, almost to a man.
-It was considered somewhat disgraceful to be opposed to the Referendum and to be aligned with those, principally Labor ALGEN ATT interests, who urged a negative vote.
-But McTiernan not only ate. opposed it, at public meetings he spoke against conscription for overseas war service.
-He was the only Sydney barrister 10 × 14 to take public any part in the campaign against The Referendum, of course, was lost. conscription.
-Australian Labor Party was split in the Federal Parliament, Hughes, in a dramatic action, realigned himself with certain of the Liberals, forming his own National Labour Party, and he was commissioned to form his second Administration.
+It was considered socially disgraceful to be opposed to the Referendum and to be aligned with those, principally Labour interests, who urged a negative vote.
+But McTiernan not only opposed it.
+At public meetings he spoke against conscription for overseas war service.
+He was the only Sydney barrister to take any public part in the campaign against conscription.
+The Referendum, of course, was lost.
+The Australian Labour Party was split in the Federal Parliament, Hughes, by a dramatic action realigned himself with certain of the Liberals, forming his own National Labour Party, and was commissioned to form his second Administration.

-Participation in the Referendum campaign galvanised the-Young barrister Edward McTiernan into a political life.
-In the 1920 New South Wales State elections, he was endorsed as one of the candidates for the Australian Labor party in the five-member constituency of Western Suburbs.
+Participation in the Referendum campaign galvanised the young promising barrister Edward McTiernan into a political life.
+In the 1920 New South Wales State elections, he was endorsed as one of the candidates for the Australian Labour Party in the five-member constituence of Western Suburbs.
 At his first election, he was successful and was returned to the New South Wales Parliament as a Member of the Legislative Assembly.
-Before the meeting of the Parliament, the Labor caucus met to elect its Ministers.
-McTiernan was elected.
-He was later appointed to the portfolios of Attorney-General and Minister for Justice.
-He was thus sworn as a Minister of the Crown before he had even spoken in the Parliament.
-At the age of 28 years, he was the First Law Officer of the State of New South Wales.
+Before the meeting of the Parliament, the Labour caucus met to elect its Ministers.
+McTiernan was elected and appointed to the portfolios of Attorney-General and Minister of Justice.
+He was sworn as a Minister of the Crown before he had even spoken in the Parliament.
+At the age of 28 years, he was the first Law Officer of the State of New South Wales.

-The great issue of the election campaign that led to a sweeping win for the Australian Labor party and office for Edward McTiernan, was profiteering and post-War price control.
+The great issue of the election campaign that led to a sweeping win for the Australian Labour Party and office for Edward McTiernan, was profiteering and post-War price control.
 One of the first tasks of the young Attorney-General was to draft a Profiteering Prevention Bill.
-Because of the strenuous opposition to government interference with commerce, McTiernan sought in his Second Reading Speech to place the measure into the context of the common law and other statutory efforts to control monopoly unfair trade practices.
-He tacked directly the much-belauded law of supply and demand'.
-He reminded Parliament of the great expectations of the post-War generation that the world would be improved, in the wake of the sacrifice made by so many young people:
+Because of the strenuous opposition to government interference with commerce, McTiernan sought in his Second Reading Speech to place the measure into the context of the common law and other statutory efforts to control monopoly and unfair trade practices.
+He tackled directly the 'much-belauded law of supply and demand'.22 He reminded Parliament of the great expectations of the post-War generation that the world would be improved, in the wake of the sacrifice made by so many young people: